marcellerusu/peacock-lang/README.md

 };
 ```

-In Peacock, we solve this using Schemas

-lets take a look at how this might look in Peacock
+Lets take a look at how this might look in Peacock

 ```peacock
 schema Error<T> = { error: T }